tarantool/doc/doc/how-to/sql/sql_tutorial.rst

     CREATE TABLE table3 (column1 INTEGER, column2 VARCHAR(100), PRIMARY KEY
     (column2));
-    INSERT INTO table3 SELECT column1, column2 FROM table2 WHERE column1 <> 2;
+    INSERT INTO table3 SELECT column1, column2 FROM SEQSCAN table2 WHERE column1 <> 2;
-    SELECT * FROM table3;
+    SELECT * FROM SEQSCAN table3;

 The result is: